Efficient CHAD: Related Work

 \section{Related Work}

 This paper shows how the basic reverse AD algorithm of CHAD can be made efficient.
-The basic CHAD technique for a first-order language with tuples in combinator form was originally introduced by \cite{adfp-2018-categories-ad}. \cite{vakar-2021-higher-order-reverse-ad,vakar-2022-chad,nunes-2022-chad-expressive} show how it applies to a $\lambda$-calculus with various type formers, giving a correctness proof, but no complexity proof. \cite{ad-2022-kerjean:hal-03123968} point out that the resulting code transformation closely resembles the Diller-Nahm variant of the Dialectica interpretation.
+The basic CHAD technique for a first-order language with tuples in combinator form was originally introduced by \citeN{adfp-2018-categories-ad}. \cite{vakar-2021-higher-order-reverse-ad,vakar-2022-chad,nunes-2022-chad-expressive} show how it applies to a $\lambda$-calculus with various type formers, giving a correctness proof, but no complexity proof. \citeN{ad-2022-kerjean:hal-03123968} point out that the resulting code transformation closely resembles the Diller-Nahm variant of the Dialectica interpretation.

-Similar optimisation techniques to the ones we use to make CHAD efficient (notably, sparse vectors and functional mutability) were previously used by \cite{ad-dualrev-th,ad-2021-krawiec-kmett-ad} to make dual numbers reverse AD (a fundamentally different AD technique) efficient.
-The required ID-generation in that algorithm makes it less obvious how it might parallelise.
+Similar optimisation techniques to the ones we use to make CHAD efficient (notably, sparse vectors and functional mutability) were previously used by \citeN{ad-2021-krawiec-kmett-ad} and \citeN{ad-dualrev-th} to make \emph{dual-numbers} reverse AD efficient.
+Their approach has $\Dsyn{\R} = \Pair{\R}{(\LR \lra \underline{\Gamma})}$ and $\Dsyn{\Pair{\ty}{\ty[2]}} = \Pair{\Dsyn{\ty}}{\Dsyn{\ty[2]}}$ (``the pair in the leaves''), very different from our split between $\Dsyn{-}_1$ and $\Dsyn{-}_2$ (``the pair at the root''); it turns out that they essentially do classical tracing.
+The required ID-generation in their approach makes it less clear how it might apply to parallel programs.

+Mutability in functional AD tends to be used for accumulation: this occurs in~\cite{ad-2021-krawiec-kmett-ad} as well as Dex~\cite{dex-2021-ad} and Futhark~\cite{ad-2022-futhark-partial-recompute}.
+(In~\cite{ad-2023-yolo}, which describes the basic structure of Dex' AD algorithm (linearise-then-transpose), mutation is not yet necessary due to the simplicity of their input language.)
+Dex extends the method to a richer source language and needs to use mutability with an algebraic effect for (parallel) accumulation, similar to the solution in this paper; Futhark uses uniqueness types to implement the same idea.
+We instead use a monad to implement this effect.